Don Nakaya Nielsen: Kickboxing

 After winning a Golden Gloves title in amateur boxing, Nielsen moved on to professional kickboxing.
 He established himself in the WKA, amassing an early record of 12–4 with all wins coming by way of knockout.
 The golden days of his career began with his winning the WKA US Cruiserweight Championship: holding the title for most of his fighting days, Nielsen made his name as an aggressive knockout artist who defeated his opponents within the early rounds.
 His willingness to compete internationally led him to fight and train in Japan, where he embraced his Japanese heritage en route to becoming one of the country's most popular sports stars.
 With Japanese fans accepting him as one of their countrymen, he represented Japan in international bouts and was one of the nation's only heavyweight kickboxers during his career.

+In 1987 Nielsen was ranked number 6 in the world by ISKA in the super heavyweight division.

 In May 1989, Nielsen entered world-class competition by challenging budding superstar Kevin Rosier for his WKA World Super Heavyweight Championship.
 With a record of 14–2, Rosier was half as experienced as Nielsen but was significantly taller and maintained a weight advantage of over 45 pounds (20.4 kilos).
 Frustration between the fighters rose as the number of committed fouls mounted and Nielsen slowed the match's pace by repeatedly falling to the canvas.
 The fight ended in the sixth round when a visibly angered Rosier threw Nielsen onto the ring ropes and landed an unprotected blow to the face, leading to a technical knockout.

 Nielsen attempted to make up for this loss later in the year with a contest against Rob Kaman, a Dutch Muay Thai stylist attaining legendary status as an international champion.
 Nielsen sought to match his opponent's signature low kicks but found himself repeatedly swept by Kaman's legs before being knocked out by a surprise right hook.
 The following year, Nielsen met future world champion Masaaki Satake in the latter's debut match.
 Nielsen swarmed his less-experienced opponent early on but was unsettled by Satake's repeated headbutts, eventually dropping his guard and being knocked out by a right hook.

 In the following three years, Nielsen continued to fight internationally, winning the WKA International Heavyweight Championship in 1992 but still falling short of world titles.
 His final match took place in September 1993 at the K-1 Illusion event, for the UKF World Heavyweight Championship, against returning opponent Masaaki Satake.
 More experienced at this time, Satake fought primarily with counter-strikes, rarely allowing even a single one of Nielsen's blows to go unrequited.
 He knocked Nielsen down three times within the opening round, leading to a TKO loss as per K-1 rules.